clawpack/doc/doc/googleearth_plotting.rst

    Simulation of the Chile 2010 tsunami (see geoclaw/examples/tsunami/chile2010).

-.. _google_earth_basic_plotting:

 Plotting attributes needed for Google Earth
 -------------------------------------------

-The plotting parameters needed to instruct VisClaw to create plots suitable for visualization in Google Earth are all set through VisClaw *plotfigure* and *plotdata* plotting objects.
+The plotting parameters needed to instruct VisClaw to create plots suitable for visualization in Google Earth are all set as attributes to instances of the VisClaw classes *ClawPlotData* and *ClawPlotFigure*.

-To describe these attributes, we will go through each setting in the Chile 2010 example.
-These attributes can all be found in the **setplot_kml.py** file for that example.
+We describe each of the relevant attributes and refer to their usage in the Chile 2010 example file `setplot_kml.py` file.

+In what follows, we only refer to instances `plotdata` and `plotfigure` of the `ClawPlotData` and `ClawPlotFigure` classes, respectively.

 plotdata attributes
 -------------------

 The following *plotdata* attributes apply to all VisClaw figures to be visualized in Google Earth.
-These attributes are all *optional* and have reasonable default values.
+These attributes are all **optional** and have reasonable default values.

 .. code-block:: python

+  def setplot(plotdata):
+  # .....
   #-----------------------------------------
   # plotdata attributes for KML
   #-----------------------------------------
   plotdata.kml_name = "Chile 2010"
-  plotdata.kml_starttime = [2010,2,27,6,34,0]  # Time of event in UTC [None]
+  plotdata.kml_starttime = [2010,2,27,6,34,0]  # Date and time of event in UTC [None]
   plotdata.kml_tz_offset = 3    # Time zone offset (in hours) of event.
 [None]

   plotdata.kml_index_fname = "Chile_2010"  # name for .kmz and .kml files ["_GoogleEarth"]